If you are cold, tea will warm you;

 If you are excited, it will calm you.”

 There is simply something about a cup of hot tea.
 While I’m devoted to my coffee first thing in the morning, tea is my choice mid-afternoon when energy begins to lag.
-In my current book, Through the Years, A Daughter of the Greatest Generation Remembers (to be released in 2018), I expound on one of winter’s most delightful joys:
+Expounding on one of winter’s most delightful joys, I have written:

 “And taking time for a respite on a chilly afternoon can be sublime with a luxuriously soft blanket and a fire’s warmth close by, a fine book and a mug of hot, fragrant tea in hand.
 With a teaspoon of local honey from the hives of friends, if one is fortunate, and a touch of organic cream to turn it milky white, the tea is especially satisfying.
 Yes, indeed, life can be very good in the wintertime.”